Sayfan-AI/ai-six/py/backend/memory/README.md

 1. Create a new class that inherits from `MemoryProvider`
 2. Implement all required methods
 3. Use the new provider when initializing the Engine
+4. Add unit tests for the new provider